 DocuKits, is a project created by Teodora Stefan and Serena Desaulniers and developed through an artist residency with Art Volt and Press start.
 It consists of a series of free workshops that introduce youth in the Point St Charles area on how to produce their own documentary videos with budget friendly and DIY materials.
 Facilitating the learning of introductory filmmaking skills such as; lighting setups, video editing and how to produce dollies and tripods with second hand materials.
 Furthermore, this series of workshops and film screenings will support participants in the development of their own projects, which at the end of the workshops, will be screened.
 By using cellphones to record footage, and loaning out laptops to participants, DocuKits aims to make the entry into video production more accessible, introducing filmmaking skills to those who may not have had prior access to such materials and courses.

-Eduardo Della Foresta and Atelier Mobile Montreal (AMM), will be facilitating two carving workshops at Bâtiment 7 this winter.
+Eduardo Della Foresta and Atelier Mobile Montreal (AMM), facilitated carving workshops at Bâtiment 7.
 AMM is a mobile atelier which provides tools and supplies for those who are excluded from the cultural exchange due to socio-economic factors.
 By working with under resourced communities AMM offers a pragmatic approach to making and sharing that dismantles sustained social isolation.
 In that regard, studies have shown that isolation and social exclusion have serious repercussions on physical and mental health and mortality rates.

 Adventure Skateground and Walter Moodie